 Gethyllis hallii D.Müll.-Doblies has been described from a single locality near Vredendal.
 It resembles Gethyllis campanulata except that the slightly succulent linear leaves that are densely covered by papillae are prostrate in a rosette, and are not spirally twisted.
 Photo by Gordon Summerfield.

 Gethyllis lanuginosa Marloth grows on sandy or stony soils on flats or lower slopes between Bitterfontein and Biesiesfontein in the northwest and southwest Cape.
 It has 7 to 10 erect or spreading-erect grey green hairy leaves with each leaf coiled into a tight spiral.
-The white with a pink blush flowers appear in November.
+The white with pink blush flowers appear in November.
 Photo by Gordon Summerfield.

 Gethyllis linearis L.Bolus is found on upland and lowland semiarid flats in sand or gravel in the northwest Cape.
 It is one of the more common species.
 The grey green smooth leaves are somewhat succulent and prostrate, spirally arranged and spirally twisted.
 The white, tinged pink flowers appear from October to November.
-First photo by Gordon Summerfield, second photo by Paul Cumbleton.
+First photo by Paul Cumbleton, second photo by Gordon Summerfield.
 Other photos by Arnold Trachtenberg.

 Gethyllis longistyla Bolus is found in an area which receives both winter and summer rainfall in the Nama Karoo Biome.
 Leaves are dull green, somewhat succulent with leaf margins which are fringed by a double row of microscopic deeply incised scales.
 Photos from iNaturalist taken by Kevin Jolliffe and Tony Rebelo in April and May in South Africa and shared under CC BY-NC and CC BY-SA licenses.

 Gethyllis namaquensis (Schönland) Oberm. grows in the desert on the border between South Africa and Namibia.
 It has gray green smooth erect leaves that are spirally arranged.
 It can be distinguished from other species by the brown disc-shaped swelling of the upper part of the cataphyll.
 The first two were taken by Chris Mallek in the Richtersveld National Park, Northern Cape, South Africa.
 The last two photos by Rachel Saunders.